Nocturnalmc/vscodium-setup/README.md

 3. Better Comments by Aaron Bond
 4. DotENV by mikestead
 5. Git Blame by Wade Anderson
-6. Material Icon Theme by Philipp Kief
+6. Material Theme Icons by Equinusocio
 7. One Dark Pro by binaryify
 8. Prettier - Code formatter by Prettier
+9. shell-format by foxundermoon
-9. Tailwind CSS IntelliSense by Tailwind Labs
+10. Tailwind CSS IntelliSense by Tailwind Labs
+11. Thunder Client by Thunder Client
+12. Todo Tree by Gruntfuggly

 ### Download JetBrainsMono Nerd Font from https://www.nerdfonts.com/font-downloads